neutron-org/neutron-docs/docs/neutron/modules/dex/overview/concepts/tick-liquidity.md

 `ReservesMakerDenom` is used to store the total amount of `MakerDenom` within a given `PoolReserves` instance.

-In the context of LP liquidity, `PoolReserves` exist in reciprocal pairs with one side (`LowerTick`) holding Token0 and the other side (`UpperTick`) holding token1.
+In the context of LP liquidity, `PoolReserves` exist in reciprocal pairs with one side (`LowerTick0`) holding Token0 and the other side (`UpperTick1`) holding token1.
 Each of these pairs makes up a single constant price liquidity pool.
 Within each liquidity pool, the following invariants will always hold True:

-* Both PoolsReserves within a pair will have the same fee: $$LowerTick.Key.Fee == UpperTick.Key.Fee$$
+* Both PoolsReserves within a pair will have the same fee: $$LowerTick0.Key.Fee == UpperTick1.Key.Fee$$
 * When swaps occur the tokens will always be added to one side of the liquidity pool and deducted from the other side.

 When LP liquidity is deposited with a given fee and price it is added to the `TickLiquidity` instances such that the given fee is already included in the price.

-For example, if Alice deposits 100 TokenA  and 100TokenB at price 1 (tick 0) with a fee of 1 then both `PoolReserves` representing the `Pool` will be placed at tick  1 with a `PriceTakerToMaker` of 0.999 each.
-If Bob were to swap 50Token0 for Token1 using Alice’s liquidity his exchange rate would be \~ .999.
+For example, if Alice deposits 100 TokenA  and 100TokenB at price 1 (tick 0) with a fee of 1 then both `PoolReserves` representing the `Pool` will be placed at tick  1 with a `MakerPrice` of 1.0001 each.
+If Bob were to swap 50Token0 for Token1 using Alice’s liquidity he would pay 1.0001 Token0 per Token1 (or an exchange rate of \~ .999 Token1 per Token0).
 His 50 Token0 would be deposited into the `Pool`'s `LowerTick0 PoolReserves`at tick 1 and fee 1. and he would receive 49 Token1 which would be deducted from  pool's `LowerTick1` `PoolReserves`.

 It is important to note that multiple `PoolReserves` can exist with the same TickIndex but each one will have a unique fee.